Why Curacao Should Be Your Next Caribbean Vacation Destination

 Where to Stay in Curacao

 There are a myriad of accommodation options on the island, from sprawling all-inclusives to well-known chain resorts, but for a more personal option, we recommend staying at local properties.
 Bij Blauw is a family-run boutique hotel that has nailed the beachy, boho-chic aesthetic.
-Located in the heart of historic Willemstad in Pietermaai, the location is ideal for exploring on foot, and within easy walking distance to loads of restaurants, bars, and galleries.
-Owners Titia and Ruud van Dijk have created a one-of-a-kind home-away-from-home with 11 unique rooms of different sizes (#9 has a massive private terrace overlooking the ocean); and two apartments.
+Located in the heart of historic Willemstad in Pietermaai, the area is ideal for exploring on foot and is within easy walking distance of loads of restaurants, bars, and galleries.
+Owners Titia and Ruud van Dijk have created a one-of-a-kind home-away-from-home with 11 unique rooms of different sizes (#9 has a massive private terrace overlooking the ocean) and two apartments.
 Breakfast, lunch, and dinner are on offer with a menu that leans fresh and healthy, and drinks on the water are a must (they make a fine G&T).
-There’s also a newly opened boutique with curated items, ideal for non-cheesy souvenirs.

 Where to Eat in Curacao